jhuangtw/xg2xg/README.md

-A handy lookup table of similar technology and services to help xooglers survive the outside world :)
+A handy lookup table of similar technology and services to help xooglers survive the *real* world :)
 pull-requests welcomed. this doc is only intended for well-known technology and services.

 __Please do not list any confidential projects!__